brucemoran/somatic_n-of-1/README.md

 Headers of `sample.csv` file must match above exactly, and you should have only one germline/normal sample per run.

 Column `type` must be `germline` for one sample only.
-In case of 2+ germline samples, run with each as `germline` in turn specifying others as `somatic`.
+In case of 2+ germline samples, either run with each as `germline` in turn specifying others as `somatic`, or run one 'true' germline (e.g. blood) and other samples as 'germsoma'.
+This option means results for both germline CPSR results via HaplotypeCaller, and somatic PCGR results via ensemble calling, are returned for the sample.

 ####Singularity Hub and containers
 Unfortunately shub where the containers were housed is gone, so you will need to build the conatiners.
 We are working on a quay.io repo.
 Please pull our github Singularity repo (brucemoran/Singularity) and use our recipe_builder.sh script: